alfredbaudisch/alfredbaudisch.com/content/posts/2021-07-31-day-143-undercity-skull-sign-hand-painted-wow-ps1.md

 type: "post"
 ---

 My first 100% hand-painted texture since I started the Dailies.
 All other textures I made are mostly photo textures projected, post-processed, stitched, stenciled, and with hand painting here and there.
 This one was 100% painted.
-Way harder and a bit stressful, to be honest, due to not having experience with it at all, but I think I’ll do it more times.
+Way harder and a bit stressful, to be honest, due to not having experience with it at all, but I think I'll do it more times.

 ## Process